- Opened in 2000

 “It was literally a 10-minute phone call and a Webex.
 Done,” Bute added.
 “Not only is the solution simple to implement, but it’s very effective and puts my mind at ease concerning any potential HIPAA email violations.
 Personally, this can be used by anyone that has the potential to send and receive sensitive email information.”

-In the past twelve months alone, Paubox Email Suite Plus has seamlessly encrypted over 293,000 emails on behalf of 242 Clay County employees, and it has blocked 183 phishing attempts sent to hospital staff.
+In the past twelve months alone, Paubox Email Suite Plus has seamlessly encrypted almost 300,000 outbound and over 1.25 million inbound emails on behalf of 350 Clay County employees.
+It has blocked 386 phishing attempts and 22,279 spam messages sent to hospital staff.

 According to our research for our monthly HIPAA Breach Reports, email is the top threat vector in healthcare.
 Security breaches due to successful phishing attacks can lead to hefty HIPAA fines, which is why it's important to take inbound as well as outbound security seriously.